JetBlue Business Card review: Earn up 60,000 bonus points with excellent ongoing benefits

 JetBlue’s cobranded airline credit cards also deliver great value for its frequent flyers and if you qualify for small-business cards, the JetBlue Business Card is a good travel credit card to consider.
 It comes with an excellent welcome offer and useful benefits that go beyond what’s standard with other top Mastercard credit cards.

-The information for the JetBlue Business card has been collected independently by Million Mile Secrets.
+The information for the JetBlue Business and JetBlue Plus card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 JetBlue Business Card review